ULL-ESIT-PL/babel-learning/doc/parser/babel-scope.md

 ```

 The `loneAccessors` attribute is for getters and setters.
-See [Property getters and setters](https://javascript.info/property-accessors#getters-and-setters) for an introduction to getters and setters in JS.
+Read [Property getters and setters](https://javascript.info/property-accessors#getters-and-setters) for a gentle introduction to getters and setters in JS.

 ### ClassScopeHandler